- Go to the Faculty Portal

 *Use the Overview link in the left-side menu at any time to get back to this page.

-- For each request listed, you will have already received an email of the accommodation letter, sometimes referred to as a Faculty Notification Letter in the new database.
+- For each request listed, you will have already received an email of the course access letter.

-- The bottom of the main page will list all students who have requested accommodation letters.
-Click VIEW next to any student’s name to see a copy of their accommodation letter.
+- The bottom of the main page will list all students who have requested course access letters.
+Click VIEW next to any student’s name to see a copy of their approved and requested accommodations.

-- Letters will include a description of each accommodation, which is an improvement with this new database.
+- Letters will include a description of each accommodation.

 - Letters will include a link where you may voluntarily upload your syllabus.
-Having the syllabus is very helpful to SDS for certain accommodations, including testing, note taking, and Limited Adjustment to Attendance Policy.
+Having the syllabus is very helpful to SDS for certain accommodations, including testing, note taking, and the Limited Adjustment to Attendance Policy (LAAP).
 You only need to upload one syllabus per course.

 - You only need to complete the ATA if you have in-person quizzes, tests, or finals that the student must take in SDS.